jebyrnes/kelp_gom_thermal_causal/scripts/README.md

 locations.

-`2_load_combined_data.R` - Script used to take combined CSV and add transformations and nicer region names for analysis and visuzliation.
+`2_load_combined_data.R` - Script used to take combined CSV and add transformations and nicer region names for analysis and visualization.

 `2a_desmerestia.R` - Supplementary analysis looking at Desmarestia as a fraction of brown algae.

 `3_timeseries_model.R` - Script that models and visualizes biological time series data.